What is the difference between a full minor guardianship and a limited minor guardianship?

 A limited guardianship is a voluntary guardianship which may only be initiated by a parent who has physical custody of the child.

-If you are interested in a limited guardianship, please click here.
+If you are interested in a limited guardianship, please click on the link below.

 CLICK HERE to download petition for limited guardianship of a minor.